20 Foods Most Likely to be Contaminated

 Thanksgiving dinner can quickly become a meal to be unthankful for if your gravy is tainted with C. perfringens, aka the "food service germ."
 This toxic culprit can cause cramping and diarrhea, but can be avoided by refrigerating the stuff and then reheating before you sit down at the dinner table.

 Sorry, seafood lovers: you may want to rethink date night at your local oyster bar.
 While the mollusks are known for their aphrodisiacal properties, they're also a vessel for the bacteria Vibrio vulnificus — which can debilitate a person with fever, ulcers, vomiting, and diarrhea — stuff that definitely won't impress your love interest.

-In April 2015, Blue Bell was forced to recall its frozen desserts due to a Listeria outbreak that killed three people and had 10 hospitalized — which is one of the 5 Reasons To Skip Soft Serve This Summer.
+In April 2015, Blue Bell was forced to recall its frozen desserts due to a Listeria outbreak that killed three people and had 10 hospitalized.
+Yet another reason to skip the sweet stuff!

 Although not food, water is worth mentioning considering it is essential for life.
 "Waterborne diarrhoeal diseases, for example, are responsible for 2 million deaths each year, with the majority occurring in children under 5," according to the World Health Organization.
 Various pathogens such as E. Coli, Legionella, and enteroviruses can contaminate your H2O.
 So before you stir up a batch of fruit-infused detox water, consider investing in a quality water filter.